Introduction to the disharmony

 Wind-damp-cold invasion causes painful obstruction which manifests predominantly in the joints and muscles with symptoms such as numbness, pain or swelling.
 There are four main types of painful obstruction:

-Wind-predominant, characterized by moving pain from one joint to another (one of wind’s qualities is to constatnly move).
+Wind-predominant, characterized by moving pain from one joint to another (one of wind’s qualities is to constatnly move)(3).

-Cold-predominant, characterized with sever localized joint pain (cold has the quality to constrict; constriction causes sharp pain).
-The pain is aggravated by exposure to cold and lack of motion.
+Cold-predominant, characterized with sever localized joint pain (cold has the quality to constrict; constriction causes severe pain).
+The pain is aggravated by exposure to cold and lack of motion(3).

 Damp-predominant, characterized with lasting fixed heavy pain, swelling and numbness (damp has the quality to be heavy, linger, expand and obstruct).
-The pain is aggravated by exposure to damp environment.
+The pain is aggravated by exposure to damp environment(3).

 Major Chinese herbs

 Two powerful remedies used in traditional Chinese medicine to unblock the channels and expel wind-damp painful obstruction are “white patterned snake” – Bai Hua She (Agkistrodon acutus) and “black striped snake” – Wu Shao She (Zaocys dhumnades).
 They both dispel wind from the skin and dispel wind from the sinews.
-Snake skin slough – She Tui (Elaphe taeniurus) benefits skin lesions due to wind and removes visual obstruction like disorders of the cornea.
+Snake skin slough – She Tui (Elaphe taeniurus) benefits skin lesions due to wind but also removes visual obstruction like disorders of the cornea(3).

 Healing foods